ipums/ipums.github.io/_posts/2016-08-24-Jupyter-and-Bokeh-reports-part1.md

 <iframe width="575" height="425" src="{{site.url}}/assets/dcp_analytics/citizen_line_plot.html"></iframe>

-In part 2 we will discuss the role of Jupyter in creating a comprehensive report that is both portable and has the ability to be interactive as well as Conda in deploying the tool to ensure a consistent environment for all users that will not conflict with other tools.
+In [part 2]({{site.url}}/Jupyter-and-Bokeh-reports-part2/) we discuss the role of Jupyter in creating a comprehensive report that is both portable and has the ability to be interactive as well as Conda in deploying the tool to ensure a consistent environment for all users that will not conflict with other tools.